 - Craft an implementation plan (completed March 2003)

 The Alaska Traumatic Brain Injury Advisory Board (ATBIAB) was formed in 2000 to fulfill the requirements of the grant and conduct business as an advisory board, holding quarterly board meetings and inviting public comment.
-ATBIAB earned non-profit status in 2003 and changed its name to the Alaska Brain Injury Network, Inc. in 2006.
+ATBIAB earned non-profit status in 2003 and changed its name to the Brain Injury Association of Alaska in 2006.

 TBI Advisory Board (Incorporated 2003)